notactuallytreyanastasio/glitter_tui/README.md

 I wanted to display Hacker News top stories, not some fixed text.

 #### Building an HN Client
+Now, I wanted to give it a task I thought would be an easy swish for even an older model from what I'd heard.
+I didn't have massive expectations, but grabbing 10 HN headlines is pretty trivial stuff.
+So, here we are beginning to really talk about the client and the higher order application that we are making.

+Oh, but wait, the model throws out some more thoughts without prompt at the end of the first thoughts to get all this out:

+> in this TUI, I want to take a list of maps like this:

+> `[%{title: "An awesome TUI in Elixir", body: "# Hi\n##This is a TUI"}]`

+> And then display them so that the TUI displays the body key, but making the text with # tags for markdown big like an h1 and the ## ones an h2 style display size etc

+That is nothing too crazy, but its a start to tell it what my bigger goals are.
+What this is really doing is trying to create a 'seam'.
+Somewhere that within my own control I will be able to just place in a feed of titles and if it is the right shape it works.
+Soon this will become a Hacker News client proper, but let's see how it thinks about this all initially.

+What I have really asked it to do is visually create characteristics that represent h1 h2 and h3.
+It has figured out how to do this with a combination of colors/bold/underlining.
+Now, this seems fine to me.
+And it is interesting that the model is successfully getting this part right so fast.

+Next, I tell it that it should refine the markdown parser that it uses for this.
+Rather than relying on pattern matching, use a library.
+Here is the exact prompt:

+> lets refine the markdown parser to use a library.
+It will wrap the library to make the font sizes bigger in ratatouille one way or another, based on which type of h tag it gets parsed to from the markdown library

+Now, before we dig into this, I am going to make a git repository that follows along with all of this and has each phase.

+So, first and foremost, let me create that in a new repo rather than here, where I have a messier history.
+We will be rebuilding this all from scratch except for the first TUI we pitched.

 #### First TUI
 #### A New TUI Library (NCurses)
 #### Rolling our own TUI library